MaciekLad777/Spotify_Recommendation_Engine/README.md

 # Spotify Recommendation Engine

+Genre prediction and personalized music recommendation based on audio features and user behavior.

-**Welcome to the Spotify Genre Prediction and Recommendation Engine project!
-This repository explores Spotify track data to address challenges such as incomplete genre information and imbalanced genre distributions.
-By analyzing key factors like audio features (e.g., energy, tempo, and loudness), tag-based embeddings, and artist patterns, we develop a reliable genre prediction model and a personalized recommendation system.**
+This project explores Spotify track data to address challenges such as incomplete genre metadata and imbalanced distributions.
+By analyzing audio features (e.g., energy, tempo, loudness), tag-based embeddings, and user behavior, it builds a genre prediction model and a personalized recommendation engine.

-## Project Overview
+## Features

-The project consists of three main sections:

-1. **Power BI Report**
+- **Power BI Dashboard**
-   - Serves as the central guide and narrative for the project.
-   - Provides insights into the data.
-   - Examines the results of genre assignment, model performance, and the recommendation engine.
+  Visual overview of dataset distributions, genre assignment results, and model outputs.

-2. **Genre assignment**
+- **Genre Assignment**
-   - Data cleaning and preparation.
+  - Data cleaning and preparation
-   - Creation of specialized embeddings for categorical features and correction of skewed columns.
+  - Specialized embeddings for categorical features
+  - Correction of skewed columns
-   - Training, testing, and evaluating multiple models.
+  - Multi-model training and evaluation
-   - Assigning genres to tracks using the final, optimized model.
+  - Assigning genres using the optimized model

-3. **Recommendation Engine**
+- **Recommendation Engine**
-   - Building a function to recommend songs based on user history.
+  - Recommends tracks based on user listening history
-   - Optimizing the function’s weights for best performance.
+  - Optimizes recommendation weights
-   - Generating song recommendations for a sample of 100 users and evaluating the results.
+  - Evaluates recommendations for a sample of 100 users

 ## Project Structure

+- `Spotify_data_analysis.pbix`
-- `Spotify data analysis.pbix`: Power BI report for data exploration and the main narrative of the project.
+  Power BI report for data exploration and visual storytelling.

+- `Genre_Assigning.ipynb`
-- `Genre_assigning.ipynb`: Jupyter notebook for data preprocessing, training the genre prediction model, and filling in missing genres.
+  Jupyter notebook for preprocessing, training genre prediction models, and assigning genres.

+- `Recommendation_Engine.ipynb`
-- `Recommendation_Engine.ipynb`: Jupyter notebook for defining, testing, and optimizing the song recommendation function based on user listening history.
+  Jupyter notebook for defining, testing, and optimizing the recommendation logic.